-The Kerala Government has launched a widespread campaign aimed at arresting the rising prevalence of substance abuse and other inappropriate social behaviour among students named 'Clean Campus, Safe Campus', the Home, Education & Health Departments have come together to give shape and implement this long-term campaign that will target students up to standard 12 in the first phase.
+The Kerala Government has launched a widespread campaign aimed at arresting the rising prevalence of substance abuse and other inappropriate social behaviour among students through a program called 'Clean Campus, Safe Campus'.
+The departments of Home, Education & Health have come together to give shape and implement this long-term campaign that will target students upto standard 12 in the first phase.

 Kerala government decided to launch this awareness campaign taking a serious note of large-scale sale of narcotic products in the vicinity of schools and colleges to rid campuses of the menace of drugs, alcohol and tobacco products.
-As a part of the project, special operation groups have been constituted.
-During raids, apart from ganja, several ampoules and illegal drugs were also seized.
+As part of the project, Special Operation Groups have been constituted.
+During raids, apart from ganja, several other illegal drugs were also seized.

 For the effective implementation of the Project, Government constituted a three tier committee as follows